Jaguar!: Layout

-Lifts

-The train is propelled by drive tires because of the short distance of the two lifts.
-These tires vary in tread pattern.
-The main tread pattern is recycled rubber diamond cut.
-Some tires appear to not be spinning, but rather are speed monitors, which track how fast the train is being propelled and depending on how fast the train is going, tells the other motors how fast to spin.
-If the train is going too fast, a fault will occur and the train will stop at the next possible stopping point.
-Each lift is 65 feet high; the first lift is a 20 degree incline, while the second lift is a 25 degree incline.

 Trains

 There are 2 trains, each with 15 cars.
+Each car seats two in a single row for a total of 30 riders.
+This allows for a theoretical capacity of 1,800 riders per hour.
 The cars have two types of wheels attached to them: Track wheels on top and guide wheels on the side.
 Every car has a brake fin underneath it to help in propelling the train through the drive tires and to assist in braking.
 Each car can seat two riders.
 There are three locking positions for the restraint system.
 The trains are themed to match the architectural style of the temple and surrounding area, with a man on the front that the employees, specifically the maintenance personnel, call Victor, in honor of a maintenance person who once worked at Knott's Berry Farm that had an uncanny resemblance to the man on the front of the train, but untimely died from a car accident.